ecembayindir/churn-analysis-and-prediction-2025/README.md

 <h2>🚀 <strong>Project Overview</strong></h2>
 <p>
-This project focuses on analysing customer churn for a business using a data-driven approach.
-Leveraging <strong>SQL Server</strong>, <strong>Tableau</strong>, and <strong>Python</strong>, I developed a comprehensive solution to identify churn drivers and predict churn probability, providing actionable insights to reduce customer attrition.
+This project delves into customer churn analysis for a business using a data-driven approach.
+Leveraging structured customer data, I analysed key features such as demographics, services, contract types, and financial metrics to identify churn drivers and predict churn probability.
+By combining <strong>SQL Server</strong>, <strong>Tableau</strong>, and <strong>Python</strong>, I developed an end-to-end solution that offers actionable insights to reduce customer attrition.
 </p>

 <h2>📈 <strong>Project Workflow</strong></h2>
 <ul>
-  <li><strong>ETL Process in SQL Server</strong>: Extracted data from various sources, transformed it for analysis, and loaded it into SQL Server.</li>
+  <li><strong>ETL Process in SQL Server</strong>: Extracted and transformed customer data for analysis.
+Key columns such as <code>Churn_Category</code> and <code>Churn_Reason</code> were analysed to determine the primary churn drivers.</li>
-  <li><strong>Data Cleaning in SQL Server</strong>: Ensured data quality by handling missing values, duplicates, and inconsistencies.</li>
+  <li><strong>Data Cleaning in SQL Server</strong>: Ensured data quality by addressing missing values and inconsistencies in fields like <code>Monthly_Charge</code> and <code>Total_Charges</code>.</li>
-  <li><strong>Transformations in Tableau</strong>: Prepared and optimized data for advanced visualizations and analyses.</li>
+  <li><strong>Transformations in Tableau</strong>: Prepared and optimized data for advanced visualizations to understand churn trends across demographics, contract types, and usage metrics.</li>
-  <li><strong>Visualization and Insights in Tableau</strong>: Created interactive dashboards to display churn trends and business-critical metrics.</li>
+  <li><strong>Visualization and Insights in Tableau</strong>: Created dashboards to visualise churn patterns, allowing stakeholders to prioritise retention efforts.</li>
-  <li><strong>Machine Learning Model in Python</strong>: Built and trained a Random Forest model in PyCharm to predict churn probability.</li>
+  <li><strong>Machine Learning Model in Python</strong>: Built and trained a <strong>Random Forest model</strong> to predict churn probability using features like <code>Tenure_in_Months</code>, <code>Payment_Method</code>, and <code>Internet_Type</code>.</li>
-  <li><strong>Predicted Data Visualization in Tableau</strong>: Integrated model outputs into Tableau to visualize churn predictions.</li>
+  <li><strong>Predicted Data Visualization in Tableau</strong>: Integrated model predictions into Tableau for enhanced decision-making and insights.</li>
 </ul>

 <div align="center">